potato

 Can I compost cooked potato scraps?

-How can I prevent sprouting potatoes in my compost?
+How can I prevent potato peels from sprouting in my compost?

-What should I do if I notice signs of potato blight in my compost?
+What should I do if I suspect potato blight in my compost?

 Search again?